Tree Work Updates

 Do I need approval?

-The Development Act 1993 provides that damaging a 'regulated' or 'significant' tree is development and requires Development Approval from Council.
-This does not include dead trees or trees within 20 metres of a house in a bushfire prone area.
+The Planning, Development and Infrastructure Act 2016 provides that damaging a 'regulated' or 'significant' tree is development and requires Development Approval.
+This does not include dead trees, native vegetation or trees within 20 metres of a house in a bushfire risk overlay.
+Regulated and Significant tree protection does not apply in the following zones:

 Maintenance pruning of less than 30% of a tree crown is not controlled where the pruning is required to remove dead or diseased wood, or to remove branches that pose a risk to buildings or areas frequently used by people.
 Refer to Australian Standard 4373-1996 'Pruning of Amenity Trees'.